 “Likely,” Llarimar said.

 Lightsong fell silent.
-It wasn’t nothing, not to Llarimar.
+It wasn’t ‘nothing’, not to Llarimar.
 To him, Lightsong wasn’t just giving his impression of paint on a canvas--he was foretelling the future.
 And, what did it foretell to have him like a depiction of war with such vibrant, brutal colorings?
 Particularly since he’d often complained about war scenes in the past.

 I shouldn’t have spoken, he thought.
 And yet, as always, he had trouble lying about his impressions.
-Reading the art seemed like the only important thing he did, even if he didn’t agree with the interpretations and the soothsaying it implied.
+Reading the art seemed like the only important thing he did, even if he didn’t agree with the interpretations and the soothsaying.

 He stared at the sharp smears of paint, each person a couple triangular brush strokes of color.
 It was beautiful.
 But, could war be beautiful?
 How could he find beauty in those grey faces meeting the flush ones, the Lifeless killing men?
 This battle hadn’t even meant anything.
 It hadn’t decided the fate of the war, even if the leader of the Pahn Unity--the kingdoms united against Hallandren--had been killed in the battle.
-It had been diplomacy and talk that had finally ended the Manywar, not bloodshed.
+Diplomacy and talk had finally ended the Manywar, not bloodshed.

 And I’m thinking of starting this up again, Lightsong thought, still transfixed by the beauty of the scene.

 No, he thought.
 No, I’m just being careful.
-Helping Blushweaver secure a political faction that controls the Lifeless in the city.
+Helping Blushweaver secure a political faction that controls the Lifeless in Hallandren.
 Better that, than let things just pass me by.

 The Manywar started because the Royal family wasn’t careful.